"Math" is an enormous and almost entirely unknown wilderness of patterns, ideas, and truths. If anyone has led you to believe otherwise, they lied.

 As we can see above, the row that begins has a sum of What is the sum of the row that begins

 We might consider adding up the numbers in a slightly different way.
 By shifting the triangle and slanting the rows a bit, we can find a different set of sums:

-What’s the next slanted row sum after
+The slanted row sums are What's the next slanted row sum after

 Not only are there interesting sequences hidden in the triangle, but also there is a bit of surprising algebra.
 Consider the binomial for different powers of

 If you look closely at the coefficients of the binomial’s expansion, you can see a relationship to the numbers in the triangle.

 What is the coefficient of the term in the expansion of

 To wrap up our investigation of this object (for now), let’s look at what happens when we shade all the odd numbers in the triangle.

 The image above shows what happens when the odd values of the triangle are shaded in.
 How many odd numbers are there in the row that begins

 If you were surprised to find an infinitely complex fractal pattern hiding in a triangle formed by a simple adding rule, you are not alone.